autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

  - drivable bounds
  - avoidance start point
-      calculate the point where the ego should start avoidance maneuver depending on traffic siganl.
+      calculate the point where the ego should start avoidance maneuver depending on traffic signal.
  - avoidance return point
-      calculate the point where the ego should return original lane depending on traffic siganl and goal position. end note
+      calculate the point where the ego should return original lane depending on traffic signal and goal position. end note

 :fillAvoidanceTargetObjects();
 note right
-  This module checks following conditions:
+  This module checks the following conditions:
   - target object type
   - being stopped
   - being around the ego-driving lane